LewisIsWorking/PathWarsWiki/Writerside/topics/Arc-7-Junima-rescue-arc.md

 capacity for magic or sin to personify it.
 You amuse me, endlessly."`

-The symbol starts to shift and change, the colours of the robe and the robe's shape starts to shift and change as well...
+The symbol starts to shift and change, the colours of the robe and the robe's shape start to shift and change as well...to that of envy.

+## Session 217.
+2024 July 21st Sunday + 4710 AR, 26th Arodus. + Junima rescue part 6.